 Going to the very start of his hobby career, Jim Thome had several minor league cards before debuting with the Indians in 1991.
 One of his first pre-rookies was this orange-bordered 1990 ProCards release for players in single-A and double-A minor leagues.
 Thome is shown as a member of the Burlington Indians, which was the rookie developmental team for Cleveland.
 He is generically listed as an "infield" prospect on the front of the very basic card.

 While collectors will have no problem finding copies of the two Jim Thome rookie cards, the low total is surprising since it was commonplace to issue cards for prospects who hadn't played in the majors yet.
 The back of Thome's 1991 Bowman card is blank as he wouldn't be called up until September.
 Thome is featured with the bat resting on his shoulder but he became famous for pointing his bat toward right field before the pitcher began his windup.

-In terms of scarcity, values for both of the Jim Thome rookie cards suffer from being issued during the era of overproduction.
-Thome's 1991 Upper Deck Final Edition appearance has the advantage of never being found in individual packs as it was available only in a complete set in hobby shops.
-While update sets from other card companies would sometimes get the glossy treatment, Upper Deck's first update skipped that and so there is only one version available.
+In terms of scarcity, values for both of the Jim Thome rookie cards suffer from overproduction.
+Not issued in the main 1991 Upper Deck set, Thome's 1991 Upper Deck Final Edition card has the advantage of never being found in individual packs as it was available only in a complete set in hobby shops.
+While update sets from other companies would sometimes get the glossy treatment, Upper Deck's first update skipped that and so there is only one version available.
 Gem-mint perfect graded copies of Jim Thome's rookie can top $60 at auction.